a-lam/youtube-feed-parser/README.md

     --sources FILE              File that contains the URLs of channels/playlists.
 (Required) --history FOLDER            Folder to store the history of processed videos.
 (Required) --days NUMBER               How old a video's published date can be to be processed.
-(Default=3)
+(Default=3) --add-channel CHANNEL       Channel name to add to the sources file (Using this parameter will not download files)

 ## Preparing Sources
 The sources file is a list of URLs for the tool to fetch videos from.
 The sample-sources.json file contains an example of what this file may look like.
 It contains a json object with a single key/value pair of "sources" which is a list.
 Each item in the list is another json object with two keys "channel" and "url". "channel" is only used for readability, the tool does not use this value. "url" is a direct link to the channel or playlist's XML feed.